 10. Always trying to learn and do new things

-Much like Taylor, U.S. soccer champion Abby Wambach understood her rules for success.
-U.S. Soccer legend Abby Wambach addressed the Barnard College Class of 2018, letting them in on her four secrets to success.
-First, Failure is the highest octane fuel so learn to make failure your fuel.
+Much like Taylor, U.S. soccer champion Abby Wambach understood her rules for success when she addressed the Barnard College Class of 2018, letting them in on her four secrets to success.
+First, failure is the highest-octane fuel so learn to make failure your fuel.
 Second, you're either a leader everywhere or nowhere so when you are benched, be a leader.
 Third, support other women and claim the success of one woman as a collective success for all women.
-Finally, be assertive and demand the ball, equal pay, the promotion and the microphone.
+Finally, be assertive and demand the ball, equal pay, the promotion, and the microphone.

 How do you define your elements of success?

 When you compare the list of 10 elements from the American Life Twist Study to Heshmat’s do you find any overlap?